Dan Spencer

-Dan Spencer (born September 10, 1965) is a college baseball coach.
+Dan Spencer (born September 10, 1965) is an American college baseball coach.
 He currently serves as the head coach for the Linfield College Wildcats.
-He previously served as head coach at Green River Community College (1992–1996) and Texas Tech University (2009–2012).
-He also served as the pitching coach for the New Mexico Lobos and associate head coach/pitching coach for the Washington State Cougars.
+He previously served as head coach at Green River Community College (1992–1996), Oregon State University (1996-2007), and Texas Tech University (2007–2012).
+He also served as the pitching coach for University of New Mexico and associate head coach/pitching coach for Washington State University.

 Coaching career

 Oregon State

 Spencer coached at Oregon State for eleven seasons.
 During his last three years, he was the associate head coach and served as pitching/catching coach and recruiting coordinator.
 His final two seasons at Oregon State saw the Beavers become the first back-to-back College World Series Champions since LSU accomplished the feat in the late 1990s.

 Texas Tech

 On July 2, 2007, Spencer was hired as the associate head coach at Texas Tech.
 In October 2008, Spencer was named the 2007 Collegiate Baseball Magazine National College Pitching Coach of the Year.
 On April 29, 2008, Texas Tech Athletic Director Gerald Myers designated Spencer to become the head coach of the team once former head coach Larry Hays retired.
 On June 13, 2008, it was formally announced that Spencer would succeed Larry Hays as head coach at Texas Tech after Hays had announced his retirement a few days earlier.